 Table Tennis Ulster

-To deliver the festival Household partnered with PS2 and was consequently supported by some funding through the Arts Council of Northern Ireland’s Small Grants programme.
+To deliver the festival Household partnered with PS2 and was consequently supported by the Arts Council of Northern Ireland’s Small Grants programme.

 In addition, the organisation secured private sponsorship and in-kind support from local businesses and organisations including Michel’s Fruit and Vegetables, Lavery’s, Soul Food Cafe, Bread and Banjo, Graffitti Restaurant, Cafe Le Petit Ormeau, McCreery’s Meats, The Errigle Inn, Ballynafeigh Post Office, Ballynafeigh Community Centre, Table Tennis Ulster, Ormeau Library, Ormeau Bowling Club, Forum For Alternative Belfast, Flaxart studios, The Pavilion, Welcome Organisation, and Belfast Exposed Photography.